History of IHE Delft

 From 1990 to 1992 the building at Westvest 7, now the heart of IHE Delft, was built, extending the historical Oude Delft 95 complex and so physically representing IHE's growth.
 In 1995 IHE is recognised as an Institute for Technology by the Dutch Ministry of Education, Cultural Affairs and Science and the Ministry of Foreign Affairs.
 IHE became an independent institute after having been part of Nuffic for 39 years.
 As from January 1 1996, all staff is employed by the IHE foundation.

 The process to establish UNESCO-IHE Institute for Water Education was concluded by a decision of the 31st General Conference of UNESCO in November 2001.
 In 2003, IHE Delft Institute for Water Education joined the UNESCO Water family by becoming a Category 1 Institute and changing its name to UNESCO-IHE Institute for Water Education.
 In discussion with the Netherlands Government and UNESCO, it became apparent that continuing as an integral part of UNESCO would not provide the best arrangement for working with UNESCO and its Member States and maintaining the functional autonomy and academic freedom needed in order to effectively implement the Institute’s mission.
-The Foundation Board, Ministries of Infrastructure and Environment, Foreign Affairs, Education, Culture and Science and the Dutch Representative to UNESCO together concluded that the establishment of a Category 2 institute under the auspices of UNESCO would in this context be a more viable scenario.
+Since it became part of UNESCO, the Institute has become the only institution in the UN system authorised to confer accredited MSc degrees.